RubioApps/RubioGuard/docs/8-Peer proxies.md

 >Squid <-> Privoxy <-> TOR

-I have put an example of TOR and Privoxy config files in the root of this repository.
+I put an example of a TOR and a Privoxy config files in this repository.

-## Cache digest
+## Cache digest (optional)

 As we do not connect to any ther Proxy Cache (Privoxy does not store any cache but only filters), we do not need the Digest generation